action

 Block syntax

 This usage style offers the lightest form of abstraction, in that it only abstracts away { "action": ... } layer of the resulting JSON object.
-Use this style when it's necessary to also provide meta information for an action, in addition to the action's type and options.
+It's one option for specifying meta information for an action alongside the action's type and options, but you can just as easily add meta to the other syntaxes using meta: or the __meta control parameter (see below).

 {% action %}